LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Show Asset Path**: Display the asset path for each Object.
 - **Show GUID**: Display each Objects GUID.
 - **Show Read-only**: Display read-only fields for each Object.
+- **Sub Asset Filters**: Display a Sub Asset filter dropdown with all the Main Assets that contain the selected ScriptableObject type.
 - **Table Navigation**: Settings for navigating the table view.
   - **Auto Scroll**: Auto updates the scroll view when scrolling with keyboard arrows.
   - **Auto Select**: Auto select the focused Object in the inspector.